Music of South Africa: Modern day

 The South African music scene has continued to flourish in the 2000s.
-The decade has seen the rise of Xhosa singer Simphiwe Dana, whose success has seen her hailed as the "new Miriam Makeba", with her unique combination of jazz, pop, and traditional music.
-Another similar young singer is Thandiswa Mazwai, originally a kwaito singer with Bongo Maffin.
-Thandiswa combined local hip-hop rhythms with traditional Xhosa sounds, creating a rich textured style.
+The decade has seen the rise of Xhosa singer Simphiwe Dana, who has been hailed as the "new Miriam Makeba" for her unique combination of jazz, pop, and traditional music.
+Another young singer is Thandiswa Mazwai, formerly a member of Bongo Maffin.
+Thandiswa combined local hip-hop rhythms with traditional Xhosa sounds, creating a rich, textured style.
 2006 saw the rise of Shwi Nomtekhala, a duo combining mbaqanga rhythms and maskandi sounds.
 The duo has become one of the most influential new acts on the music scene today, outselling even kwaito artists.
 Their third album Wangisiza Baba was a major hit in the country.
 Cape Town–based female artist Verity has been recognised internationally for innovation in the music industry for selling 2000 copies of her album Journey before it was actually recorded.
-Rap group "2 and a Half Secondz" has found recognition in Cape Town suburb, Delft since 2009.
-Cape Town based band Crimson House Blues has made waves throughout the live circuit being hailed as one of the greatest live acts in the country.
-In addition Willim Welsyn, part of the Afrikaans rock band Willim Welsyn en Sunrise Toffies was nominated and won multiple awards in the Afrikaans Alternative categories.
+The rap group "2 and a Half Secondz" has gained recognition in the Cape Town suburb of Delft since 2009.
+Cape Town-based band Crimson House Blues has made waves throughout the live circuit, being hailed as one of the greatest live acts in the country.
+In addition, Willim Welsyn, a member of the Afrikaans rock band Willim Welsyn en Sunrise Toffies, was nominated for and won multiple awards in the Afrikaans Alternative categories.